A. K. Khandker: Controversy

 In response, Khandaker resigned from the Sector Commanders Forum.
 He was then declared a persona non grata in the district of Gazipur and pro-government lawyers demanded withdrawal of all of his titles.
 As a result of the uproar, he withdrawed that part and some other related parts of the book and also formally apologized to the nation for giving wrong information about Sheikh Mujib on 11 August 2019.

+Awards and decorations

+Legacy

+BAF Base Bir Uttom A. K. Khandker was named after him in 2025.